RustCrypto/utils/zeroize_stack/README.md

 what this crate is for.

-This crate isn't about tricks: it uses [psm::on_stack] to run a function on a portable stack, and then uses [zeroize] to zero the stack. `psm` implements all of the assembly for several different architectures, whereas the [zeroize] segment was implemented in pure Rust.
+This crate isn't about tricks: it uses [psm::on_stack] to run a function on a portable stack, and then uses [zeroize] to zero that stack. `psm` implements all of the assembly for several different architectures, and the [zeroize] portion of the task was implemented in pure Rust.

 - `#![no_std]` i.e. **embedded-friendly**! (`alloc` is required)
 - No functionality besides securely zeroing the a function's stack usage!